Hyperellipsoid Density Sampling: Exploitative Sequences to Accelerate High-Dimensional Numerical Optimization: Results

 The final solution fitness being minimized is used as the metric to compare optimization efficacy of HDS compared to QMC sampling.
 The analysis is performed on the differential evolution results from the 50 independent trials, for each of the 2 sample sizes, 4 dimensions and 29 CEC2017 benchmark test functions.

-The experimental trials on the benchmark functions revealed that HDS consistently outperformed the Sobol QMC in all of the tested dimensions.
-The 95\% confidence intervals show similar performance between the sampling methods in lower dimensions (10D, 30D), whereas in higher dimensions (50D, 100D) the $CI_{95}$ ranges do not fall below 1.0x improvement factors.
+The experimental trials on the benchmark functions demonstrated that HDS consistently outperformed the Sobol QMC in all tested dimensions.
+The 95\% confidence intervals show similar performance between the sampling methods in lower dimensions ($10D$, $30D$), whereas in higher dimensions ($50D$, $100D$) the $CI_{95}$ ranges do not fall below 1.0x improvement factors.
 This highlights the consistent improvements of HDS in higher-dimensional problems.

-The $N=1000$ trials saw an overall geometric mean improvement factor of 1.15x, implying HDS averages 15\% improved final fitness values across all dimensions.
-A summary of the geometric mean fitness improvement across various dimensions is presented in Table 1.

-The $N=64$ trials showed similar but more nuanced improvements, struggling to show statistical significance in $10D$ and $100D$.
-The $10D$ case specifically showed a 3\% decrease in solution quality compared to Sobol, with highly variable performance leading to a p value of 0.15.
+The $N=1000$ trials saw an overall geometric mean improvement factor of 1.15x, implying that HDS averages 15\% improved solution quality across all dimensions tested.
+The $N=64$ trials showed similar but more nuanced improvements, lacking statistical significance for $10D$ and $100D$; the $10D$ case specifically showed a 3\% decrease in solution quality compared to Sobol, with highly variable performance leading to a $p$-value of $0.15$.
+The full geometric mean improvements by dimension and sample size is shown in Table \ref{tab:optimization_results}.

-As shown in the figure below, HDS achieved statistically significant improvements in average solution fitness across all tested dimensions in the $N=1000$ trials, as well as most dimensions in the $N=64$ trials.
+As shown in the table and figure below, HDS achieved statistically significant improvements in average solution quality across all tested dimensions in the $N=1000$ trials, as well as most dimensions (excluding $10D$) in the $N=64$ trials.